 Because the Harsh Landscape Will Humble You

 People visit Iceland primarily for a landscape that includes spare volcanic mountains, electric blue glaciers and blunt force waterfalls.
 In the summer, that angular landscape is tempered by green grasses and purple lupin.
 However in the winter, you can see the full force of father winter bearing down on Iceland like a sharp sword.
 It’s just you and John Snow, north of the wall (which they filmed in Iceland bytheway).
-I find large, forbidding landscapes humbling and they do a far better job of triggering my sense of wonder than lush landscapes.
+This forbidding land is humbling and can slap your senses awake with a sharp wind and even sharper landscape

 Because There are Fewer Visitors